Episodes of Tranquil Tirades

 .: 1:50:20 :: 53.4 MB :: 12 March 2013 :.

-018: Cherish the day that the Tirades return with everything you've come to expect from the show: Sade references, Atari bartering, and exploding model planes.
-James and Damien tackle Highlander II: The Quickening, a movie so incomprehensibly flawed that it has become synonymous with horrible cinema.
+018: Cherish the day that the Tirades return with everything you've come to expect from the show: Sade references, Atari bartering, and exploding model planes. they tackle Highlander II: The Quickening, a movie so incomprehensibly flawed that it has become synonymous with horrible cinema.
 So hang on to your love, because this movie proves it's never as good as the first time.

 .: 1:48:22 :: 52.4 MB :: 08 February 2013 :.